fyx99/news-app/README.md

 # News Aggregator App

-This is a simple News Aggregator app built using **React Native** for the frontend and **Express** for the backend.
-The app allows users to view a feed of news articles and view detailed news articles on a separate page.
+This repository contains the NewssAggregator app built using **React Native** for the frontend.
+It is shipped via express.
+The app allows users to view a feed of news articles and view detailed news articles on a separate page using an embedded web browser.
+Addtionally the app collects user interaction data like clicks, views and view-duration.

 ## Features